 The number of transplant centers has decreased from 243 in 1996 to 204 in 2007.
 The ongoing organ donor shortage has been the major limitation to the growth of this therapy.
 Due to this critical organ shortage, the recipient selection process and donor allocation system have involved both clinical and ethical issues.

-Donor allocation — In an effort to ensure equitable distribution of donor hearts, UNOS (United Network for Organ Sharing, a private organization under contract to the federal government) has created and regularly updates an organ allocation system (Organ Procurement and Transplantation Network, OPTN) .
+Donor allocation — In an effort to ensure equitable distribution of donor hearts, UNOS (a private organization under contract to the federal government) has created and regularly updates an organ allocation system (Organ Procurement and Transplantation Network, OPTN) .
 This system delineates prioritization rules that take into account the clinical severity of illness, time accrued on the wait list, blood type compatibility, and geographic distance.
 With heart procurement, the duration of ischemic time for the donor heart is a limiting factor in organ retrieval, with ischemic times greater than four hours associated with a higher rate of primary graft failure.
 Accordingly, geographic distance between the donor hospital and the transplant center is measured in 500 nautical mile circular concentric zones.